liamzebedee/glissblog/posts/how-i-found-my-new-house-thru-6-degrees.md

 So maybe let's evaluate things not on just what they are, but where they might lead us to.
 Each project is a stepping stone to other projects, each person a connection to a wider world.
 Life is full of colour, you just have to look for it.

-*P.S.
-As I finish this, I have just met a hot 20yo at a bar, and gave her my copy of Thinking Fast and Slow (since I ironically lost my copy of Antifragile, and I promised my mate I'd lend him a book, but he'd already read it).
-I have no idea where that's gonna go but I'm excited see where it leads.*

 ## Appendix

 ### Examples of path dependency.